Meet EllieLearn more about Ellie Gustafson

 What have I done in life?
 Everything from being a minister’s wife, teacher, musician, writer, and encourager, to horses, building houses, tree farming and making maple syrup – all of which has been helpful fodder for writing fiction.
 My passion is God, and then comes loving people and writing.
 My favorite books are the Bible, Jane Eyre, and Pride and Prejudice.
 My music of choice is classical – it feeds my soul.
 However, wherever worship is going on in whatever musical language, I’m there—happily.

 I have a wonderful family.
-A little weird, perhaps, but our three children and eight grandchildren remind us that there is life beyond the making of books.
+A little weird, perhaps, but our three children and eight grandchildren remind us that life goes way beyond the making of books.
 For more on them, see Family.

 Ellie’s short stories and articles have appeared in a number of national and local magazines.
 Her pallet of experiences has helped bring color and humor to her fiction.
 In many of her stories, Ellie explores the cosmic struggle between good and evil in light of God’s overarching work of redemption.